jmhatch/covid-19/README.md

-Trends in COVID-19 for counties in the U.S. state of Massachusetts (updated on 2021-03-01)
+Trends in COVID-19 for counties in the U.S. state of Massachusetts (updated on 2021-03-02)
 ==========================================================================================

-![trends in covid-19 cases by county in U.S. state of massachusetts](./images/ma_county_covid.png)
+![trends in covid-19 cases by county in the U.S. state of massachusetts](./images/ma_county_covid.png)

 Bristol County
 --------------

+Log | Linear |
+![trends in covid-19 cases for bristol county in the U.S. state of massachusettson on a log scale](./images/bristol_county_covid_log.png) |
-![trends in covid-19 cases for bristol county in U.S. state of massachusetts](./images/bristol_county_covid.png)
+![trends in covid-19 cases for bristol county in the U.S. state of massachusetts on a linear scale](./images/bristol_county_covid_linear.png) |

 Credits
 -------